-During the three months ended March 31, 2020, cash provided by financing activities of \$253.7 million was comprised primarily of proceeds from issuance of common stock, net of offering costs related to our IPO in February 2020.
+During the nine months ended September 30, 2020, cash provided by financing activities of \$421.3 million was comprised \$420.1 million in net proceeds from the issuance of common stock related to our IPO in February 2020 and follow-on public offering in July 2020 and \$1.2 million in proceeds from the issuance of common stock upon the exercise of stock options.

-During the three months ended March 31, 2019, cash provided by financing activities was comprised of proceeds from the issuance of common stock upon the exercise of stock options.
+During the nine months ended September 30, 2019, cash provided by financing activities of \$100.2 million was comprised of \$100.0 million in net cash proceeds received from the issuance of our Series C redeemable convertible preferred stock and \$0.2 million in proceeds from the issuance of common stock upon the exercise of stock options.